MediaMath/lambda-cron/README.md

 * **Batch task**: submit AWS Batch job.
 * **HTTP task**: send HTTP requests (GET & POST).

-Currently LambdaCron intergrates with HTTP requests and 3 AWS services.
+Currently LambdaCron integrates with HTTP requests and 3 AWS services.
 It is ready be extended for other services and, in general, it is ready to reach any service available by an API.